IntroCSCI/colorvisionproject-Jalarios/README.md

-# Test For Blue-Yellow Color Blindness
+# Test For Knowledge of Color Blindness

 ## Description

-My program will ask the user series of questions, which are different colors which are testing for Blue-yellow color blindness.
-It will keep track of how many colors they can distinguish from one another.
+My program will ask the user series of questions, which are different general knowledge questions about color blindness.
+It will keep track of how many answers they can have correct.
 This program will will be and can be expanded to ask more than the amount of questions I have written.

 ## Developer